 What if I need to reschedule?

-Life happens!
-You can reschedule once at no cost with 48 hours’ notice.
-Reschedules with less than 48 hours’ notice or no-shows forfeit the deposit.
+You may reschedule once at no cost with at least 7 days’ notice.
+Reschedules with less than 7 days’ notice or no-shows forfeit your deposit.

 What if the weather is bad?